What is an Agricultural Tie?

 There are a couple of ways to remove a tie.
 The first is the most popular and involves the property being put on the market for 12 months (at a price that reflects the Ag Tag condition).
 In addition to the marketing a local needs assessment must also be undertaken, as well as a review of the affordable housing in the local area.

 If no sale is made during the 12 month period, and local needs and affordable housing comes back with no feedback, then an application to the Local Planning Authority can be made for removal of the tie.
 The Local Authority will then decide if the tie can be removed.

 Can I Get an Agricultural Tie Mortgage?

-At esbs we can help you obtain a mortgage for an Agricultural Tied Property.
+At esbs we can help you obtain an Agricultural Tied mortgage.
 The maximum loan is our usual £750,000 (unless stated within the individual product details) but the maximum loan to value is restricted to 75%.